tips to clear Ivy from trees, remove ivy from brickwork, from stone walls, fencing and clearing ground Ivy.

 Ivy does not cause mortar to crumble, It does not harm fired clay bricks.
 All those English houses that have been standing for centuries are mostly held together by ivy.
 The additional insulating layer of ivy, keeps heat in, reducing the heating bill, quite significant for those ivy clad old houses Ivy provides a natural habitat and food for birds and wildlife in your garden.
 Its a cheap and attractive way of covering up an unsightly wall.

-There's not a easy way to remove Ivy from brickwork, garden fences or your garden borders but these DIY tips may help
+There's not a quick and easy way to remove Ivy from brickwork, garden fences or your garden borders but these DIY tips may help.

 Removing Ivy from trees.